What You Need To Know

 Dave: The real deal.
 Do not sleep on Territory Run Co.!
 Check out the apparel too—it’s fresh and seriously comfortable, from the tees to the singlets and gear.
 The socks boast some swag too and can even be worn casually with a classic low top skate shoe from Adi or Converse.

 Robbe: Yeah, you’re gonna want to pick one of these up.
-At $32, they’re not the cheapest, but you’re getting quality goods from a company who loves the outdoors and is keeping the PNW great again.
+At $32, they’re not the cheapest, but you’re getting quality goods from a company that loves the outdoors and is keeping the PNW great again.
 Pick them up using the shop link below.

 Thomas: If you like wearing hats and running trails, treat yo self.